-When one train of the male Jews were taken to "Czechoslovakia" (wrong name for that history period) we can see some electric columns for electric rail tracks.
+When one train of the male Jews were taken to Czechoslovakia, we can see some electric columns for electric rail tracks.
 That could be impossible because till the end of War there was no electric tracks in that area.
 Even all locomotives were steam-engine.

 In the 1940s, almost all European women did not shave any of their armpits, legs, or pubic areas, especially work or death camp women who were not allowed even the basics.
 All but one of the women in the film are trimmed and groomed.